Cellular Energy

 strom

-Stroma : The fluid-filled space surrounding the grana inside the chloroplast where the light-independent reactions of photosynthesis, or the Calvin cycle, take place.
+stroma : A fluid-filled space in chloroplasts surrounding the grana where light-independent reactions of photosynthesis occur.

 a.
-Phase one takes place in the thylakoid
+Phase one takes place in the thylakoids.
+Phase two

 takes place in the stroma.